SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 TargetWhere you want it to be$15,000

-ActionOne thing you’ll do based on this numberIncrease trial conversion by improving onboarding email
+ActionOne thing you will do based on this numberImprove trial conversion by fixing onboarding

 Why this works: